echenley/counterpoint/readme.txt

 Author:     Evan Henley
 Author URI: http://henleyedition.com

 Elegant, understated, and fully responsive theme with fixed sidebar.
 Featured images are the main visual element and are used for both post headers and front page thumbnails, and are thus encouraged.
-Perfect for personal, single-user blogs.
+Perfect for single-user blogs.
 Looks great on all devices.

 Check out http://henleyedition.com for a live demo!